mike-barber/advent-of-code-2022-rust/README.md

 They are all complete, but some are far from perfect and could use a bit more work:

 - Day 16 completes, but takes a 4.5 minutes to run.
 It could be more efficient.
-- Day 19 completes, but takes about 80 minutes to run.
-A more efficient algorithm would do a better job here.
-It's currently a pretty basic branch-and-bound approach.
+- Day 19 completes, but originally took about 80 minutes to run; I have implemented some improvements to bring this down to around 6-7 seconds.
 - Day 22 required a bunch of sketches on paper and a manually-specified topology.
 Folding the faces of the cube automatically would be much more fun.

 ## Selected Haskell ports